SayedNadim/0-1-Knapsack-Problem-Using-Genetic-Algorithm/README.md

 4. re (pip install re)
 ### Repository Structure
 #### dataset (folder)
-The dataset folder contains all the datasets provided in ref[2].
+The dataset folder contains all the datasets provided in reference [2].
 I have made txt files from the website.
 #### Knapsack.py
 This file contains the functions for population generation, crossover, mutation and fitness evaluation.
 #### main.py